icrat-org/lektor-icrat-org/README.md

 # ICRAT Lektor Source Code

-This is the Lektor source code for the website https://www.icrat.org.
+This is the Lektor source code for the website https://www.icrat.org (which should resolve to https://icrat-org.github.io by December 10, 2021).
 This project is written in the [Lektor Content Management System - Static Site Generator](https://www.getlektor.com).

 ## Content